milleratotago/Independent_Segments_R/README.md

 # Independent_Segments
-Software to aid in choosing design parameters for independent segments hypothesis testing
+Software to aid in choosing design parameters for hypothesis testing using the independent segments procedure of Miller and Ulrich.